Chrijj/pod_org/README.md

   # eight stage (this are getting arbitrary now)
   - dynamic folder support for if phone is not the expected drive when connected

+  # ninth stage
+  - rename files using metadata / web sraped information when the filename is questionable or not useful